JNYH/Connectify/README.md

 # Connectify Hotspot
 Sharing my Connectify Hotspot software license, as I do not need it anymore.

-### For 3x devices only (please deregister and uninstall if you do not require it anymore)
+### For 3x devices only (please de-register and uninstall if you do not require it anymore)

 ## About the product:
 https://www.connectify.me/